patztablook22/shellbot/README.md

 # Shellbot

-A Discord bot for monitoring and controlling remote jobs as a remote shell.
+A Discord bot for monitoring and controlling jobs as a remote shell.

 ## Installation